 In addition to focusing on the above Program Areas, MAP requires projects show a strong commitment to civic engagement and community involvement through the direct involvement of the public.
-In order for a project to be eligible for funding, it must have significant direct community involvement or civic engagement in the pre-implementation, implementation, or post-implementation phases.
-The public engagement phase of the standard NEPA process is not sufficient to meet this requirement.
+In order for a project to be eligible for MAP funding, it must have significant, legitimate community involvement or civic engagement in the pre-implementation, implementation, and/or post-implementation phases.

 MAP is national in scope and there are no geographic priorities.